|Oracle® Communications Billing and Revenue Management Content Manager

 Give the content provider the following information:

-Important:The content provider must specify this information in the Infranet.properties configuration file in their CDK installation.
+Important:The content provider must specify this information in the Infranet.properties configuration file in their Content SDK installation.
 See "Understanding BRM Content SDK" for more information.

 The host name and port number for your Content Manager installation.